liuyao12/ConvNets-PDE-perspective/README.md

 u_{n+1} = u_n+ \sigma (L u_n) \cdot \Delta t
 $$

 the so-called "forward Euler" method.]
 With the nonlinear activation $\sigma$, this is a *nonlinear* PDE, which is known for complicated behavior (chaos).
 But ReLU is rather mild, so perhaps some of the information is being passed down like a linear PDE, which is better understood.
-For example, compounding Sobel "shifts" the image in one direction, at a rate of one pixel per layer.
+For example, compounding Sobel "shifts" the image in one direction, at a rate of one pixel per layer:

 ![translation](translation.gif)

 In fact, with multiple channels this is technically a *system* of PDEs, or a PDE with matrix coefficients.
 The coefficients $\alpha, \beta,\ldots$ are nothing but the weights that are being updated and optimized for the classification layer.
-The connection may be summarized in the form of a table:
+This perspective may be summarized in the form of a dictionary:

 Convolutional Neural Nets | Partial Differential Equations :----:|:-------: